 Sweden supports the Iranian people’s demand for human rights

-The last two months have seen the Iranian authorities repeatedly use violence against peaceful demonstrators.
+The last months have seen the Iranian authorities repeatedly use violence against peaceful demonstrators.
 According to human rights organisations, around 450 people have been killed, many more injured and more than 18 000 arrested.
+Several people have been executed for their involvement in the protests, which Sweden and the EU have condemned in the strongest possible terms.
+Sweden and other EU Member States are always opposed to the death penalty, at all times and under all circumstances.

 Sweden and the EU call for an investigation and accountability